 Get your bearings with an orientation walk before free time in the afternoon.
 Opt to take a cooking class, cycle to the beach, visit a tailor, or explore the old town.

 From Danang, it is only a short drive to the picturesque port town of Hoi An.
 Once known as Faifo, it was an important trading town with strong south Chinese influence and connections.

 Enjoy a noodle-making demonstration and local lunch at the G Adventures-supported Oodles of Noodles Project.
 Later, opt to take a cooking class, cycle to the beach, visit a tailor, or explore the old town with free time.

 Continue the journey north to the city of Hue.
-Opt to visit the Royal Citadel and tombs, take a Perfume River cruise or tour the countryside by motorbike.
+Opt to visit the Royal Citadel and tombs, or take a cruise along the Perfume River.

 Free time in Hue.
 Overnight train to Hanoi.